MotherTeresaHS/AWS-Serverless-Web-Application/docs/step13.rst

   :alt: AWS Serverless Web App
   :align: center

 The basics of our app are now complete.
 The next thing to tackle is to fix up our HTML.
-It is good practise to actually remove the JavaScript code and place it in a seperate file.
+It is good practise to actually remove the JavaScript code from within the HTML documents and place it in a seperate file.
 This way the code and content are seperate.
 What we will do to start is remove the **get_user()** function from ``profile.html`` and call it from our HTML.
 We will then remove the JavaScript code from ``sign-in.html`` and ``sign-out.html`` and create ``*.js`` files for the JavaScript code in each of these files.
 When done, all JavaScript will be moved out of the HTML files and into their own files.

 Tasks: